canopas/flutter-developer-roadmap-2023/README.md

   - Show a list of tasks with subtasks and time of creation.
   - Screen should have a Fab button to add a new task.
   - Add a button on the cell, so the user can mark it as complete/incomplete.
-  - On the cell swipe, show delete option and allow the user to delete it by clicking on it.
+  - On the cell swipe, show the delete option and allow the user to delete it by clicking on it.
   - On the appbar, display a summary of the number of tasks that are pending.
   - On click of the cell, redirect to the Task detail screen.
 * On Detail screen,